Leather strop with Koyo paste

 +381612405551

-In Japan, you will see chefs using a leather strop rather than a masat.
-Japanese steels are harder than masat, and simply have no effect.
+In Japan, you’ll often see chefs using a leather strop instead of a honing rod.
+Japanese steels are harder than honing rods, so the rod simply doesn’t have much effect on them.

-We use the leather strop to keep our knives sharp and as the final polishing stage when sharpening.
-The special pressed leather has the perfect texture for this task, and in combination with the Koyo green paste based on chromium oxide will allow you to achieve perfect sharpening results every time.
+A leather strop is used to keep knives sharp and as the final polishing step after sharpening.
+Specially pressed leather with the perfect texture for this task, combined with Koyo green chromium oxide compound, allows you to achieve consistently excellent sharpening results every time.

-The leather strop is built on glass to ensure an absolutely flat work surface and has two leather feet to prevent slipping during use.
-Koyo paste comes in a 50g piece and will last you a long time, because it is consumed very slowly.
+The leather strop is mounted on glass to ensure a perfectly flat working surface, and it features two leather feet to prevent slipping during use.
+The Koyo compound comes in a 50 g block and will last a long time, as it wears down very slowly.

-Do not wet or wash the leather ceiling.
-The glass part is fragile.
-Store it in a dry and safe place.
+Do not wet or wash the leather strop.
+The glass base is fragile.
+Store in a dry, safe place.

 Country of origin: Serbia